 SE Uplift's Diversity, Equity, Inclusion & Accessibility Work

-1) DEIA Statement which acknowledges the harm that historical practices and policies have produced systemic inequities for under-represented, disenfranchised and marginalized communities that resulted in harmful and unfair outcomes and SEUL’s commitments to correct that.
+1) DEIA Statement which acknowledges the harm that historic practices and policies have produced systemic inequities for under-represented, disenfranchised and marginalized communities that resulted in harmful and unfair outcomes and SEUL’s commitments to correct that.

 2) DEIA Code of Ethics is a set of principles designed to create a shared understanding with all staff, volunteers, recipients of grants or services and board members on how to conduct themselves and the values we stand for when working or partnering with SE Uplift.
 All staff, board members, volunteers, and recipients of funding and services must read and acknowledge this DEIA Code of Ethics.
 It’s also a tool SE Uplift can use to hold partners accountable for their conduct related to diversity, equity, inclusion and access.